Comments 0 comments

 There’s a lot of opportunity in this space.
-As I said earlier, we’re still small and it just isn’t possible for 3 of us to cover the whole contract market in the US.
-We’ve made the decision to focus on the markets that we think will be the most successful.
+As I said earlier, we’re still small and it just isn’t possible for us to cover the whole contract market in the US yet.
+So, we’ve made the decision to focus on the markets that we think will be the most successful.
 For example, at the moment I’m working with Regulatory Writing and Biometrics professionals in New York.
 I’ve been speaking to seasoned contractors and exciting new clients in this area, but New York is just one state!

 The growth potential for the team is immense, there is definitely room for new talent to come in, build their own market and progress their recruitment career really quickly.
 Plus, we’re moving into a brand-new office in a couple of weeks so there’s lots of space!

 But before we grow, we want to build a team that’s performing and supporting our clients to the best of our ability - we want to show everyone what we can do!

 If you're looking for a new contract role - or trying to fill one - then get in touch with email@example.com to hear more about how Paul and the team can support you.